Technigo/project-movies/README.md

 - Practice using APIs in React - combining useState with useEffect

 Technologies used
-HTML5
+-HTML5
-CSS3
+-CSS3
-JavaScript ES6
+-JavaScript ES6
-React
+-React
-React Route
+-React Route